 The "Contact" area

-If you want to contact the Council about a particular service / issue, please do so from a page relating to that particular service.
+- If you want to contact the Council about a particular service or issue, please do so from a page relating to that particular service.

-This feature also to allows our visitors to feed back any facilities they would like to see.
-The "Contact" area appears on most of our pages (either on the right or, at the bottom if viewing on a mobile device) and shows details appropriate to the service that the page relates to.
+- This feature also to allows our visitors to feed back any facilities they would like to see.
+The "Contact" area appears on most of our pages and shows details appropriate to the service that the page relates to.